sgorgun/linked-list-task-python/README.md

-# Linked List (Python)
+# Linked List

+## Purpose

-Set of programming assignments that are designed to test knowledge of linked list data structure.
+The coding exercises are designed to test knowledge of the following concepts:

-### Basic data structure for representing linked list
+* Basic data structure for linked list elements

-You may assume that for all programming assignments within this problem set the following data class will be used to represent elements of linked list:
+* Linked list operations

+## Overview

+The coding exercises cover the following practical problems:
+* Creating a linked list using given values
+* Removing elements from a linked list by value
+* Reversing a linked list
+* Finding the middle element of a linked list

+## Coding exercises

+### Exercise 1: Create Linked List using a given array of values

+#### Linked List elements

+The following snippet contains the very basic data structure that could be used for representing Linked List elements.
+Of course the class could be expanded with additional information if needed.

 ```python
 class LinkedListNode: